 The Brigham Health Lung Cancer Screening Program is under the direction of the Division of Thoracic Radiology within the Lung Center, providing close multispecialty collaboration for the diagnosis and treatment of lung cancer.
 All images are read by dedicated subspecialty trained thoracic radiologists who specialize in the detection and management of lung nodules.
 Brigham and Women’s Hospital developed patient centered low dose screening program prior to participation in the National Lung Screening Trial (NLST) and provided a clinical lung cancer screening program continuously since the termination of NLST in 2011.

-Fellows are given 2 months of elective time, during which time they may do rotations in other subspecialties in the Department of Radiology.
-We encourage fellows without prior dedicated experience in cardiac imaging to use their elective months in that division.
+Fellows are given 3 months of time to spend in Cardiac imaging, although one month may be used as an elective in another division in the Department of Radiology.
+We encourage fellows without prior dedicated experience in cardiac imaging to use all 3 months in that division.
 The division of cardiac imaging performs a high volume of cardiac CT and MR examinations, with ample opportunity to learn the interpretation of coronary CTAs, cardiac MRIs done for infiltrative and ischemic cardiomyopathy, pre-procedural planning CTAs for transcatheter aortic valves (TAVR), as well as many other studies and indications.
-If a fellow has prior experience in cardiac imaging, they can choose to instead use their elective time to hone their procedural skills in the department of Abdominal Imaging and Intervention division, which performs numerous CT-guided biopsies and drainages.

 Fellows are allocated 3 weeks of vacation time plus approximately one week of time off during either Christmas or New Years and 5 days of conference time.
 A fund is provided to help defray meeting costs.